tekumara/notes/openssl.md

 ## Standard formats

-[PKCS8](https://en.wikipedia.org/wiki/PKCS_8) is a [structured format](https://en.wikipedia.org/wiki/PKCS) for storing keys.
-[PKCS1](https://en.wikipedia.org/wiki/PKCS_1) was the first version of the format and often used by default for RSA keys.
+[PKCS8](https://en.wikipedia.org/wiki/PKCS_8) is a [structured format](https://en.wikipedia.org/wiki/PKCS) for storing keys irrespective of their algorithm.
+[PKCS1](https://en.wikipedia.org/wiki/PKCS_1) was the first version of the format and used for RSA keys specifically. openssl defaults to PKCS1 for RSA keys.
+For more info see [this explanation](https://stackoverflow.com/a/57260862/149412).

 ## Encodings

-[PEM](https://cryptography.io/en/latest/faq/#why-can-t-i-import-my-pem-file) is a base64 string encoding.
 DER is a binary encoding.
+[PEM](https://cryptography.io/en/latest/faq/#why-can-t-i-import-my-pem-file) is a base64 string encoding of DER with a header, footer, and optional metadata.
+See this [stackoverflow question](https://stackoverflow.com/questions/48958304/pkcs1-and-pkcs8-format-for-rsa-private-key) for more info on the differences.

+## Examples

 PKCS8 PEM: